-September Weather in Florida
+Florida Weather in September

 - West Palm Beach: High 89 degrees F and Low 75 degrees F

 The water temperature for the Gulf of Mexico (West Coast) and the Atlantic Ocean (East Coast) is consistently in the mid-80s.